rcmdnk/escape_sequence/README.md

     tap 'rcmdnk/rcmdnkpac'
     brew 'escape_sequence'

-then, d
+then, do:

     $ brewall install

-Or if you write
+Or if you write like:

     tapall 'rcmdnk/rcmdnkpac'